SDK Overview

 final sdk = await EixamConnectSdk.bootstrap(

-const EixamBootstrapConfig(
+EixamBootstrapConfig(

 appId: 'partner-app',